michael2012z/BitBible/markdown/NIV/files/Exod.md

 ## Exodus 28

 __The Priestly Garments__

+1. "Have Aaron your brother brought to you from among the Israelites, along with his sons Nadab and Abihu, Eleazar and Ithamar, so they may serve me as priests.

 2. Make sacred garments for your brother Aaron, to give him dignity and honor.